padok-team/docs-terraform-guidelines/wysiwg_patterns.md

 > Keep it simple stupid.

-**Don't put too much thought on the friendly name of files, the point is that a new comer can easily find code to understand the infrastructure and make modification.**
+**Don’t put too much thought on the friendly name of files, the point is that a new comer can easily find code to understand the infrastructure and make modification.**

 ### Layers, folders and projects